Skip to Content

 A 3D rendering of a global satellite concept.

+Ultimately, SpaceX’s vision is to deploy thousands of satellites in three orbital shells that provide worldwide coverage — perfect for RVers and other travelers.
 Instead of sending internet signals through cables that need to be physically laid in various places, satellite internet beams information through space, and the information travels 47% faster than it would through a fiber-optic cable.

 The satellite internet that we’ve accessed in the past (and perhaps you have as well) worked using large satellites that orbit over 22,000 miles above a particular spot on the planet.
-But due to the distance, time delays are experienced while sending and receiving data.
+However, due to the distance, time delays are experienced while sending and receiving data.

 A photo rendering of internet satellites orbiting Earth